Bullet hell games were originally conceptualized in order to eat up many of your tokens in old arcades.

 Set in a fantasy land, the game starts out on a dreadful note, as you wake up next to your recently perished family.
 Afterward, a spirit guide transforms into your family cat and then gives you a revolver, which you’re supposed to use to take down strong foes.

 There’s a focus on exploration and secret hunting in the game.
 You’re free to roam around to hunt for new weapons and interact with the various NPCs scattered about.
 In addition, there are no enemies in the overworld which makes the game surprisingly calm.

 ITTA puts you up against frustratingly hard bosses that always remain fair and beatable.
 Dodge rolling also gives you some invincibility frames to evade right through projectiles.

-ITTA uses detailed pixel art similar to one of the best Zelda-like Switch games, Hyper Light Drifter.
+ITTA uses detailed pixel art similar to Hyper Light Drifter.
 This art style makes it crystal clear to identify projectiles to evade.